 Month – A period commencing at 9:00 a.m.
 Central Clock Time on the first Day of a calendar month and ending at 9:00 a.m.
 Central Clock Time on the first Day of the next succeeding calendar month.

+Overdelivery Percentage – The percentage that Customer’s Gas on a Btu basis received by Gatherer at the Receipt Point(s) is greater than the Customer’s Scheduled Nomination.

 Psia – Pressure expressed in pounds per square inch absolute.

 Psig – Pressure expressed in pounds per square inch gauge.